Aktarul/Car-Market/README.md

 # Car Market

 Car Market is an E-Commerce web application where users can visit, see and buy beautiful cars.
 This application is created to implement shopping cart.
 It is a [MEAN stack](https://en.wikipedia.org/wiki/MEAN_(software_bundle)) application.
+Visit the web application [Live](https://infinite-sierra-61239.herokuapp.com).

 ## Technologies
   1. Frontend: **Angular**